dave-shawley/pydantic-tornado/docs/index.md

    other than `200 OK`.
 If you include a `default_status`, the library sets the response status for you.
 You can also specify the `operation_id` here if you want a specific value in the OpenAPI specification.
 5. Advertise that this method may return a 422.
-The description and response schema are configured in the Application initializer with the [register_error_model](api.md#register_error_model) method.
+The description and response schema are configured in the Application initializer with the [register_error_model][pydantictornado.handlers.OpenAPIApplication.register_error_model] method.
    You can pass keyword parameters to customize this behavior.
 6. This is an example of how to use the `api.Body` type hint to indicate that the `body` parameter should be deserialized from the request body.
 The library takes care of deserializing the incoming JSON body to the Pydantic model.
 If it fails, then a library-provided response body is returned with a 422 response.
-The name of the parameter can be whatever you want, but it must include [api.Body][] as an annotation *or* the type needs to be derived from [api.Body][].
+The name of the parameter can be whatever you want, but it must include [api.Body][pydantictornado.api.Body] as an annotation *or* the type needs to be derived from [api.Body][pydantictornado.api.Body].
+I'm not sure which one I prefer at this point.
 7. The return value of this method is serialized to JSON and returned to the client.
-The status code is set to 201 Created because of the `default_status` parameter in the [expose_operation](api.md#expose_operation) decorator.
+The status code is set to 201 Created because of the `default_status` parameter in the [api.expose_operation][pydantictornado.api.expose_operation] decorator.
-8. This is a base class that combines the functionality of the [RequestHandler][] and [PydanticErrorHandler][] classes.
-   The [PydanticErrorHandler][] class is used to catch and serialize exceptions that are raised during request processing.
+8. This is a base class that combines the functionality of the [tornado.web.RequestHandler][] and [handlers.PydanticErrorHandler][pydantictornado.handlers.PydanticErrorHandler] classes.
+The `PydanticErrorHandler` class is used to catch and serialize exceptions that are raised during request processing.
 This is necessary because the library cannot raise Pydantic models as exceptions.
-The [RequestHandler][] class is necessary because the library needs to access the application object to retrieve the error models and global errors.
+The `RequestHandler` class is used for access to the standard tornado methods.

 I know that there is a lot there for a "simple" example, but let's look at how much this differs from a normal Tornado application.
 First, look at the `post` method of the `CollectionHandler`.
 Tornado request handling methods typically read request bodies from `self.request.body` and write responses with `self.write`.
 This method doesn't do that.
 Instead, it receives the request body as a parameter and returns the response body.
 The library takes care of the serialization details for you and does so in a type safe manner.
-The `expose_operation` decorator is where this magic happens.
+The [api.expose_operation][pydantictornado.api.expose_operation] decorator is where this magic happens.
 It examines the method signature to determine how to handle the request and response bodies.
-If a parameter is annotated with `api.Body`, then the request body is read, deserializaed, and passed to the method.
+If a parameter is annotated with [api.Body][pydantictornado.api.Body], then the request body is read, deserialized, and passed to the method.
 Additional method parameters are coerced from strings to the declared types as well.
 If the return type is a Pydantic model, then the response is serialized and returned to the client.

 Exception handling is another area where this library differs from typical Tornado applications.
 In the `get_item` method, the `ItemNotFoundResponse` is raised when the item is not found.
-This is a subclass of `api.StructuredError` which is a wrapper that allows you to return a Pydantic model as the response body.
-This is necessary because Pydantic models cannot subclass `Exception` and be used in a `raise` statement. `StructuredError` is a generic form of the [tornado.web.HTTPError][] class that carries a Pydantic model as the response body.
-The `api.add_error_response` decorator is used to associate the model in the OpenAPI specification.
+This is a subclass of [pydantictornado.api.StructuredError][] which is a wrapper that allows you to return a Pydantic model as the response body.
+This is necessary because Pydantic models cannot subclass [Exception][] and be used in a `raise` statement. `StructuredError` is a generic form of the [tornado.web.HTTPError][] class that carries a Pydantic model as the response body.
+The [api.add_error_response][pydantictornado.api.add_error_response] decorator is used to associate the model in the OpenAPI specification.
 It **is not** responsible for trasforming the exception into a response body.
-That is in the [PydanticErrorHandler][] class.
+That is in the [pydantictornado.handlers.PydanticErrorHandler][] class.
 Using a base class for request handlers that pulls together anything else that you need in every request handler is a pretty common pattern in Tornado applications.

 Now let's look at what the OpenAPI documentation looks like.
 The following screenshot is for the `post` method that we discussed above.